DistributedExecutionFramework/def-documentation/docs/administrator-manual/setup/fhv-environment.rst

 FHV Environment
 =================

 A DEF instance is maintained at the FHV.
+It is only possible to connect to this instance within the FHV network.
 Following the connection data is listed.

 ================ ============= ======================================================
 Component        Name / Id     IP / URL